tdreid/klassify/README.md

 ## Known Issues

-- Asterix (*) and other special characters in column names may result in an empty class being generated for the table to which that column belongs.
+- Asterisk (*) and other special characters in column names may result in an empty class being generated for the table to which that column belongs.

 ## License